GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/overview/index.md

   alt="Diagram showing the stages in the Topics API lifecycle, from a user visiting websites to an ad being displayed.", width="800", height="275" %}
 <figcaption>
-The Topics API lifecycle diagram walks through the stages of the API actions from a high-level point of view.
-[View a larger version](https://wd.imgix.net/image/80mq7dk16vVEg8BBhsVe42n6zn82/u9e1VvzblNVHCfyk1hRY.png?auto=format&w=1600)
+The Topics API lifecycle diagram walks through the stages of the API actions from a high-level point of view. <a href="https://wd.imgix.net/image/80mq7dk16vVEg8BBhsVe42n6zn82/u9e1VvzblNVHCfyk1hRY.png?auto=format&w=1600">View a larger version</a>.
 </figcaption>
 </figure>